The Weight of Water

 The Unit of "8.34 pounds per gallon" Explained

 In the United States a common unit of measurement for water is that it weighs 8.34 pounds per gallon.
-And the discussion that follows has to do with U.S. customary unit of measurements.
+And the discussion that follows has to do with the U.S. customary unit of measurements.

 A comment was made to me recently that water does not weigh 8.34 pounds per gallon and that the value of 8.34 was the result of a completely unrelated (to the weight of water) derivation.
 I think I understood the confusion so I thought I would go to an excellent source and simply quote the following information from Hammer and Hammer.
 This should provide you with all you ever wanted to know, and more, about the use of 8.34 in water and wastewater treatment.

-Loadings on treatment units are often expressed in terms of pounds of BOD per day or pounds of solids per day, as well as quantity of flow per day.
-The relationship between the parameters of concentration and flow is based on the following conversion factors: 1.0 mg/L, which is the same as 1.0 part per million parts by weight, equals 8.34 lb/mil gal, since 1 gallon of water weighs 8.34 lb; and used less frequently, the value 62.4 lb/mil cu ft, since 1 cu ft of water weighs 62.4 lb.
+Loadings on wastewater treatment units are often expressed in terms of pounds of BOD per day or pounds of solids per day, as well as quantity of flow per day.
+The relationship between the parameters of concentration and flow is based on the following conversion factors: 1.0 mg/L, which is the same as 1.0 part per million parts (ppm) by weight, equals 8.34 lb/mil gal, since 1 gallon of water weighs 8.34 lb; and used less frequently, the value 62.4 lb/mil cu ft, since 1 cu ft of water weighs 62.4 lb.
 These relationships are defined by the following equations:

 C = BOD, SS, or other constituent, milligrams per liter (mg/L)

 Q = volume of wastewater, million gallons (mil gal) or million cubic feet

 Calculations in Example 9-1 show that 120 gal of the sanitary wastewater described in Table 9-2 (shown below) contain 0.20 lb of BOD and 0.24 lb of suspended solids.